What is the Expense Ratio?

 The expense ratio of a company is usually predictable, and an investment fund with a high expense ratio will likely continue operating with a high expense ratio.
 An investor planning to get their funds managed by a mutual fund can review a fund’s prospectus to find its average expense ratio over the last five years.

 The operating expenses incurred by a fund are comprised of both fixed and variable expenses, which are calculated as a fixed percentage of the fund’s assets.
-It means that the expenses behave as variable expenses since the total expenses will depend on the total assets under management at any given time.
+This means that the expenses behave as variable expenses since the total expenses will depend on the total assets under management at any given time.

 For example, assume that a fund charges a management fee of 1% of the total assets under management.
 It means that the fund will charge a constant 1% regardless of any increases in the total assets under management.
 If the fund total assets amounted to $30,000,000 in 2017, and then increased to $35,000,000 in 2018, the management fee charged will be equal to $300,000 and $350,000, respectively.
 Similarly, a fixed cost such as rent will vary in percentage depending on the total assets that are under management across different periods.